Creative Icebreakers, Introductions, and Hellos for Teachers, Trainers, and Facilitators

 You have just entered a new society of truth-tellers and liars.
 You and the others sometimes tell the truth and sometimes lie.
 The key to this society is knowing when you are being lied to and when you are being told the truth.

-Partners must guess if a statement is the truth or a lie.
+Partners must guess if a statement is a truth or a lie.
 If both players are correct, move on.
 If both are incorrect, move on.
 If one is correct and one is wrong, the wrong person is out.

 - First, flip a coin.
 If it reveals “heads,” you tell truth; if “tails,” you lie.